morukele/morukele/README.md

   </a>
 </p>

+# Welcome
+I am actively seeking a backend engineering role with a software company focused on building reliable, secure, and robust software.
+I specialize in Rust and Python and can quickly adapt to new programming languages.

 ## About me
+I am a passionate software engineer with a keen interest in designing, building, and deploying efficient, secure, safe, and reliable software.

-Thank you for viewing my profile, feel free to contact me or view my projects.
-Here is a [list](https://github.com/morukele/Books) of books I plan to read or may have read.
+Check out [this list](https://github.com/morukele/Books) of books I plan to read or have already read.
+If you have any book suggestions, you can create a pull request.
-Feel free to suggest some books to me by creating a pull request.

 - How to reach me: orukele.dev@gmail.com
 - Languages: Python 🐍, Rust 🦀, C++, and JavaScript 📜
-- Open to work opportunities, particularly on rust projects.
+- Open to work opportunities, particularly on Rust projects.

-## Opensource work:
+## Open source work:
 - Author and Core Maintainer of [paystack-rs](https://github.com/morukele/paystack-rs).
-[Paystack](https://paystack.com) enables modern online and offline payments for Africa by enabling African merchants to get paid from anyone anywhere in the world.
+[Paystack](https://paystack.com) enables modern online and offline payments for Africa by helping African merchants receive payments from anyone worldwide.

+## Important Side Projects
+- [ogheneOS](https://github.com/morukele/ogheneOS): a bare-bones operating system built in Rust with the aim of learning how operating systems work.

 <!---
 morukele/morukele is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.